A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Multi-wavelength analysis

 SNe Ic-BL constitute about $5\%$ of all core-collapse SNe \citep{2011MNRAS.412.1441L, 2017PASP..129e4201S}.
 Based on the ZTF sample, we are starting to constrain the rates of the brightest Ic-BL events with greater accuracy.
 Specifically, we derive volumetric rates of $\approx 80 - 200\,\text{Gpc}^{-3}\,\text{yr}^{-1}$ for events with peak $r$-band absolute magnitudes in the range $-19\,{\rm mag} \le M_r < -18.5$\,mag, and $\approx 25 - 90\,\text{Gpc}^{-3}\,\text{yr}^{-1}$ for events with $M_r < -19$\,mag).
 Because the median peak absolute magnitude of the SNe in our sample is $M_r = -17.82$, and only one SN in our sample falls in the $M_r < -18.5$ range, hereafter we adopt a cumulative volumetric rate of SNe Ic-BL of $\approx 740 - 2600\,\text{Gpc}^{-3}\,\text{yr}^{-1}$, which is based on the whole ZTF sample, D. Perley et al. 2026 (in preparation).

-The most stringent constraints on the rate of 1998bw-like events among SNe Ic-BL have been set by \citet{2023ApJ...953..179C}, who have shown that 1998bw-like events constitute less than $19\%$ (at 99.865\% confidence) of the SN Ic-BL population.
-With the additional observations presented here (7 new SNe Ic-BL for which we can exclude radio emission similar to SN\,1998bw/GRB\,980425, see Figure \ref{fig:radio_light}), our sample of radio-monitored SNe Ic-BL has expanded to 41 in total.
+The most stringent constraints on the rate of 1998bw-like events among SNe Ic-BL have been set by \citet{2023ApJ...953..179C}, who have shown that 1998bw-like events (defined here as events with radio emission observationally similar to SN 1998bw) constitute less than $19\%$ (at 99.865\% confidence) of the SN Ic-BL population.
+With the additional observations presented here (7 new SNe Ic-BL for which we can exclude radio emission observationally similar to SN\,1998bw/GRB\,980425, see Figure \ref{fig:radio_light}), our sample of radio-monitored SNe Ic-BL has expanded to 41 in total.
 This lowers the 99.865\% confidence upper limit on the fraction of 1998bw-like events to $<6.61/41 \approx 16\%$, or a volumetric rate of $R_{\rm 1998bw-like} < 118 - 416\,\text{Gpc}^{-3}\,\text{yr}^{-1}$.
+Note that we have used the fact that the Poisson 99.865\% confidence (or $3\sigma$ Gaussian equivalent for a single-sided distribution) upper limit on zero SNe compatible with SN 1998bw is $\approx 6.61$.

 If we assume that all or the majority of low-luminosity GRBs have radio luminosities comparable to that of SN\,1998bw, we can use the observed rate of low-luminosity GRBs ($R_{\rm LLGRB}$) and our derived constraints on the rate of 1998bw-like events ($R_{\rm 1998bw-like}$) to infer the low-luminosity GRB beaming angle: